Klejdis2003/csci331/labs/1/writeup.md

 Therefore, the neighbors function will return a list of 8 neighbors for each node/point.

 ### Path Cost Function
-Costs are defined in `constants.py` as follows:
+Terrain costs are defined in `constants.py` as follows:
 ```python
 costs = [
     CostModel('Open Land', (248, 148, 18), 1.0),